quickstart

 server.port10000HTTP port

-All tables in allowed-schema are automatically exposed.
+All tables in the configured schemas are automatically exposed.
 There is no include/exclude list — control access at the database level with views or RLS policies.

 Try the Playground